AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/restricted-mode.md

 You can [find here](https://support.google.com/a/answer/6223444?hl=en) how to manage user accounts from an Android device.

 > Please note, that in some cases restricted user accounts are created implicitly and cannot be removed.
 For instance, when you use Dual Messenger or Dual App features on **Samsung** or **LG** devices.
-You can read below how to fix the issue in these cases.
+Read below how to fix the issue in these cases.

 ### LG and Samsung devices